 In the pandemic, we all had to learn to drop balls

-This is especially true when you’re travelling solo.
+This is especially true when you’re traveling solo.
 Being consistently out of your comfort zone means it’s impossible to always be perfect and look like you know what you’re doing.
 You’re forced to let go of wondering what people think.
 You become ok with drawing attention to yourself – say, by inadvertently posing as a flasher in the Algarve.

 The year before covid, a study revealed a rise in perfectionism over the previous 25 years, affecting both men and women.
 However, during the pandemic, we all had to learn to drop balls.